pymc-devs/pymc.io/blog/blog_gsoc_2023.md

 :::
 ::::

-Find out more at [Shreyas's GSOC blog](https://shreyas3156.github.io/gsoc-with-pymc).
+Find out more at [Shreyas's internship blog](https://shreyas3156.github.io/gsoc-with-pymc).

-1. __What motivated you to apply for GSoC with PyMC?__
+1. __What motivated you to apply for the intership with PyMC?__

      My undergraduate major was Engineering Physics, but it was while doing a minor in Mathematics that I realized my affinity for statistics and computational math.
 Although I had prior development experience in Java at my job, I wanted to pursue probabilistic programming with more rigor.